 - Reasoned written request in Spanish.

-- Columbian birth certificate (Registro Civil de Nacimiento) featuring the names of the adopting parents.
+- Colombian birth certificate (Registro Civil de Nacimiento) featuring the names of the adopting parents.

-- Copy of the Columbian passport with which the adopted child left the country following their adoption.
+- Copy of the Colombian passport with which the adopted child left the country following its adoption.

 - Copy of the French identity card.